OneSignal/react-native-onesignal/README.md

 ### Issue 3 - symbol(s) not found for architecture x86_64 and/or OneSignal/OneSignal.h file not found
 Please double check the [iOS Installation](#ios-installation) section as missing a step or entering an incorrect path will create these errors.

+Also, if you're in the position of setting up an existing project, and the project is using Cocoapods, check that there are no OneSignal references in the `Podfile`.

+References may include something like `pod 'OneSignal'` or `pod 'react-native-onesignal', :path => '../node_modules/react-native-onesignal'`.
+If there are, clean and update the Pods (`rm -rf Pods/ && rm Podfile.lock && pod update`), clean the Xcode project, be sure you've followed the [iOS Installation](#ios-installation) section, and try building again.

 ### Issue 4 - Make `react-native-onesignal` work with `react-native-maps`
 If you have both `react native maps` and `react-native-onesignal` make sure you compile `react-native-maps` in the following way (android/app/build.gradle).